-The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
+The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first-class session, or the seventh day after enrollment, whichever is later.

-The institutional charges (tuition) refund is exclusively based on the money received by HEI-Los Angeles after all other applicable fees owed to HEI-Los Angeles are deducted.
+The institutional charges refund is exclusively based on the money received by HEI-Los Angeles after all other applicable fees owed to HEI-Los Angeles are deducted.
 Any money not paid, discounts or promotions will be void and will not apply upon withdrawal.
 The tuition charge will be based on the standard published price.

-Students will be refunded 100% of the amount paid for tuition (institutional charges), less any non-refundable fees not to exceed two hundred fifty dollars (\$250) if notice of cancellation is made through attendance at the first class session or the seventh day after enrollment, whichever is later.
-Fees paid to USCIS are 100% non-refundable.
+Students will be refunded 100% of the amount paid for institutional charges, less any non- refundable fees not to exceed two hundred fifty dollars (\$250) if notice of cancellation is made through attendance at the first-class session or the seventh day after enrollment, whichever is later.